imtheaaron/imtheaaron.github.io/_posts/2018-07-19-Marketing-Revenue-Attribution.md

 2. Track the traffic from your marketing content and, using an analytics package, view how this traffic interacts with your web site.
 3. Measure how much of this traffic turns into a lead and then into business.

 Through this general framework, it is possible for marketers to directly attribute revenue to their marketing efforts.
 And, to their credit, marketers very quickly embraced this use of data to measure the effectiveness of their marketing.
-Marketers began to generate reports on marketing effectiveness that directly tied marketing spend to revenue and have been able to show ROI from money spent on marketing.
+Marketers began to generate reports on marketing effectiveness that directly tied marketing spend to revenue, and have been able to show ROI from money spent on marketing.
 This is fantastic!

 **But the way many marketers measure ROI is wrong.**